nluna-y/5_word_challenge/README.md

 # 5_word_challenge
 5 word story challenge

-This is a story about
+This is a story about five hungry bears who decided